OctopusDeploy/blog/blog/2017-10/defining-tomcat-context-paths.md

 | `<Context path="path/is/ignored" docBase="/apps/myapp#v1.war"/>` in `conf/Catalina/localhost/mydemo#version1.xml` (i.e. config for `/apps/myapp#v1.war`) | `/mydemo/version1` |
 | `<Context path="/path/is/ignored"/>` in `conf/Catalina/localhost/mydemo#version1.xml` (i.e. config for `webapps/mydemo#version1.war`) | `/mydemo/version1` |

-If you are interested in automating the deployment of your Java applications to Tomcat, [download a trial copy of Octopus Deploy](https://octopus.com/downloads), and take a look at [our documentation](https://octopus.com/docs/deployments/java/deploying-java-applications).
+If you are interested in automating the deployment of your Java applications to Tomcat, [start a free trial copy of Octopus Deploy](https://oc.to/tomcat-context-paths-trials-bottom), and take a look at [our documentation](https://octopus.com/docs/deployments/java/deploying-java-applications).

 ## Learn more